TheGoodlike13/liberty_or_death/README.md

 While we're at it, fuck you, `Windows 8`.

 Fuck you, `linux devs`.
-I've written enough `sudo` and `chown` to never want to touch `linux` ever again.
+I've written enough `sudo` and `chown` to never want to touch Linux ever again.

 Fuck you, `IBM`.
 Your guides suck.
 Even when it seems that they're helpful, they're just misleading you into an even greater mess.
 You make Frieza proud.